Batavian Navy: Recruitment problems

 The first consequence of this recruitment problem was that the newly-operational ships had to stay in port, due to lack of personnel to sail in them.
 The government, therefore, intensified its efforts to make enlistment more attractive.
 A propaganda effort was mounted, a commission of notables promoted enlistment, and most importantly, financial incentives were given or at least promised, and this finally got the stream of enlistees going, so that in the Spring of 1796 the fleet was sufficiently manned, to at least put the ships to sea.

 But then the government did something in March 1796 that undermined the morale of the new crews.
 Up to that moment, the Batavian Republic had still used the flag of the old Republic, known as the Prince's Flag.
 But the authorities now decided to do away with this symbol of the old regime, and to issue a proclamation by which a new flag design was instituted (see illustration at the top of this article).
-This measure was, of course, popular with the partisans of the government, but very unpopular with the Organists in the country, many of whom belonged to the groups in the population from which the navy recruited its enlistees.
+This measure was, of course, popular with the partisans of the government, but very unpopular with the Orangists in the country, many of whom belonged to the groups in the population from which the navy recruited its enlistees.
 The new flag therefore mainly served to undermine the morale of the sailors in the fleet, which would prove to have dire consequences in the future.